johann8/bacularis/README.md

 [Bacula](https://www.bacula.org/)  windows binaries can be found on [Bacula website](https://www.bacula.org/binary-download-center/)

 ## Create bacula client config files
 You can create client config files automatically.
 For this you can find some scripts and templates on the repo.
 You load the files into a directory and start the bash scripts.
-Run "scriptname -h / --help" to see help.
+Run `scriptname -h / --help` to see help.

+### For Linux

 ---

-### For Linux
 ```bash
 wget https://raw.githubusercontent.com/johann8/bacularis/master/1_create_new_bacula_client_linux--server_side_template.sh
 wget https://raw.githubusercontent.com/johann8/bacularis/master/2_create_new_bacula_client_linux--client_side_template.sh